Dash-Industry-Forum/Guidelines-Security/60-ClientWorkflows.inc.md

 * For `FirstDRM`, the MPD provides complete [=DRM system configuration=], including the optional `dashif:authzurl`.
 Two equivalent alternative URLs are provided for accessing the associated services.
 * For `SecondDRM`, the MPD does not provide the license server URL.
 It must be supplied at runtime.

-There are two encrypted [=representations=] in the adaptation set, each with a different codecs string.
+There are two encrypted representations in the adaptation set, each with a different codecs string.
 Both codecs strings are included in the [=required capability set=] of this adaptation set.
-A [=DRM system=] must support playback of both [=representations=] in order to present this adaptation set.
+A [=DRM system=] must support playback of both representations in order to present this adaptation set.

 </div>